A never ending stream of plastics

-Threat to wildlife and local communities
+A threat to wildlife and local communities

-This continuous stream of plastics not only poses a threat to wildlife but also local communities and tourists who are unwittingly exposed to this waste.
+This continuous stream of plastics coming info the Arctic not only poses a threat to wildlife but also local communities and tourists who are unwittingly exposed to this waste.
 Animals of all sizes, from zooplankton to polar bears can be affected by ingesting plastics or getting entangled in ropes and nets.
 These same items also pose a safety risk to cruise ships because they can get caught in propellers.

 Prevention is the solution

 What can be done to solve this problem?
-Cleaning up beaches or collecting floating plastic from the Arctic sea could be an option but also an immense task, given that millions of tons of plastic items are stuck in the ice, on unreachable beaches or on the sea floor.
-And many more plastic items will still continue to arrive in the Arctic on a daily basis.
+Cleaning up beaches or collecting floating plastic from the Arctic sea could be an option but also an immense task, given that millions of tons of plastic items are stuck in the ice, on unreachable beaches or on the seafloor.
+A more effective approach is to reduce the amount of plastic litter coming into the Arctic by working on prevention.
+This is the approach appleid in the Arctic Marine Litter Project.

 The Arctic Marine Litter Project

 The Arctic Marine Litter project is designed to work as a catalyst for change by directly engaging stakeholders in the identification of sources and solutions and by providing input for ongoing initiatives on marine litter in the Arctic.
 The project is divided into four stages:

 - Identifying the most common litter items in the European Arctic

 - Identifying key stakeholders, underlying behaviour and processes that have resulted in the main litter items ending up in the Arctic